microsoft/WhatTheHack/040-AKS_in_Azure/Coach/07-aks_mesh.md

-# 7. Service mesh<a id="challenge7"></a>
+# Challenge 7.
+Service Mesh - Coach's Guide

 [< Previous Challenge](./06-aks_storage.md) - **[Home](./README.md)** - [Next Challenge >](./08-arc.md)

 ## Notes and Guidance

 * No specific service mesh preferred, linkerd is typically the easiest to start with.
+If participants want to explore the Microsoft native offering, OSM might be better.

 ## Solution Guide